 Our schools are registered as schools that require reasonable returns in some cities and as schools that do not require reasonable returns in others.
 As of April 30, 2016, we had 47 affiliated schools, among which 17 had elected not to require reasonable returns and the remaining 30 had elected to require reasonable returns.
 The respective sponsor of each school will make such election and determine the amounts to be allocated to each school's development fund in accordance with PRC laws and regulations.
 We do not believe that the election to be a school that does or does not require reasonable returns will affect amounts that may be distributed to us by means of different fee payments such as service fees.
 As a holding company, we rely on dividends and other distributions from our PRC subsidiaries, including TAL Beijing and Lebai Information.
-TAL Beijing, Lebai Information and their designated affiliates' right to receive the service fees from the schools will be affected by such election, but if our judgment turns out to be incorrect, TAL Beijing, Lebai Information and our other PRC subsidiaries' ability to make distributions or pay dividends to us may be materially and adversely impacted.
-If a school elects to be a school that does not require reasonable return but in fact pays reasonable return to its sponsor, in extreme cases, PRC government authorities have the right to suspend the operations of the relevant school and suspend student enrollment and perhaps even to de-register the operating permits of such schools altogether, which may materially and adversely impact our business, financial condition and results of operations.
+TAL Beijing, Lebai Information and their designated affiliates are entitled to receive service fees from the schools according to the relevant exclusive business cooperation agreements.
+We do not believe that TAL Beijing, Lebai Information and their designated affiliates' right to receive the service fees from the schools will be affected by such election, but if our judgment turns out to be incorrect, TAL Beijing, Lebai Information and our other PRC subsidiaries' ability to make distributions or pay dividends to us may be materially and adversely impacted.
+If a school elects to be a school that does not require reasonable return but in fact pays reasonable return to its sponsor, in extreme cases, PRC government authorities have the right to suspend the operations of the relevant school and suspend student enrollment and perhaps even to deregister the operating permits of such schools altogether, which may materially and adversely impact our business, financial condition and results of operations.